Please click on the titles of the publications below to read the full article

 Waldenström’s Macroglobulinemia: Subtype Review.
 Lymphoma Coalition, August 2016.
 This is an overview of the disease prepared by the Lymphoma Coalition with review and editing assistance provided by the IWMF.
 It covers the basic biology of WM, along with current treatment recommendations from NCCN and from Dr. Steven Treon of the Bing Center for WM.
 Special sections of this report look at treatment availability and clinical trial activity in multiple countries and discuss the patient experience in terms of physical symptoms and psychological and social factors that impact the patient’s sense of well being.

-Waldenstrom macroglobulinemia: biology, genetics, and therapy.
+Waldenstrom macroglobulinemia: biology, genetics, and therapy(link is external).
 Paludo J, Ansell SM, Blood and Lymphatic Cancer: Targets and Therapy, 2016, 6:49-58.
 An excellent review that covers the pathophysiologic understanding of WM in light of the discovery of MYD88 and CXCR4, as well as treatment regimens with a focus on ibrutinib.

 Recommendations for the diagnosis and initial evaluation of patients with Waldenström Macroglobulinaemia: A Task Force from the 8th International Workshop on Waldenström Macroglobulinaemia.
 Jorge J. Castillo et al, British Journal of Haematology, 2016.
 A multi-institutional task force was formed during the 8th International Workshop for WM in London to develop consensus recommendations for the diagnosis and initial evaluation of patients with WM.
 In this document, recommendations are provided for history-taking and physical examination, laboratory studies, bone marrow aspiration and biopsy analysis, and imaging studies.
 Guidance is also provided on the initial evaluation of special situations, such as anemia, hyperviscosity, neuropathy, Bing-Neel syndrome, and amyloidosis.
 (Article provided with permission of Jorge J. Castillo of the Bing Center for Waldenstrom’s Macroglobulinemia.)